 Now utilising potassium phosphite and supplemented with salicylic acid, a proven plant defence elicitor.

 A water-soluble micronutrient package containing manganese, zinc, magnesium and the Harpin Plant Elicitor.

-The objective of an effective IPM program against Microdochium nivale is to prevent a population establishing during the autumn/winter.
+The objective of an effective IPM program against Microdochium nivale is to prevent a population establishing during the Autumn/Winter.
 Research and end-user feedback has shown once a population is established it is extremely difficult to control and tends to go through periods of inactivity and reactivity leading to severe scarring.
-Sometimes this scarring isn’t grown out till the following spring.
+Sometimes this scarring isn’t grown out until the following spring.

-Headland Amenity suggest utilising a combined approach of pesticidal and non-pesticidal treatments commencing in late summer/early autumn (depending on weather patterns).
+Headland Amenity suggest using a combined approach of pesticidal and non-pesticidal treatments commencing in late Summer/early Autumn (depending on weather patterns).